hhalawana-osi/PI-Web-API-Client-VBA/README.md

 ## Source code
 The Visual Studio solution that generates the final library is available on the src folder.
 You might want to add or edit a method and rebuild the solution in order to generate custom assemblies.

+## Remember

+As this is a .NET library with COM objects and methods exposed to be able be consumed within the VBA environment, there are some things to have in mind, specially when comparing with C# development.

+ - VBA is not compatible with async methods.
+Therefore, only sync methods are ar available in this library.
+ - For each PI Web API action/method of each controller, there are two methods on this client library.
+One returns the object itself and the other returns also the some http information, such as status code.
+ - The BATCH controller is not exposed.
+ - When working with models with an Items property (such as PIItemsElement), do not access or modify this property directly.
+Use CreateItemsArray(), GetItem(), SetItem() and GetItemsLength() instead.
+ - For models that have the Value property, use SetValueWithString(), SetValueWithInt(), SetValueWithDouble() methods to set this propery.
+ - For the Api methods, all variables whose type are not a string must be defined.
+If a string variable is optional, define it as an empty string instead of Null.

 ## Examples

 There are two PI ProcessBook displays available on the Samples folder of this repository.
 In addition, please refer to the following examples to understand how to use this library: